michael-lazar/rtv/README.rst

 .. code-block:: bash

-   $ sudo pip install --pre rtv
+   $ sudo pip install rtv

 Or clone the repository